janjaali/scala-lib.g8/README.md

 ## Test template locally

-To test the template locally create a new directory and run:
+To test the template locally create a new directory (not in this project folder) and run:

 ```shell
 mkdir testDir